-- A recovery plan's purpose is to provide the financial institution with a framework to effectively and efficiently identify and address the financial effects of severe stress events and avoid failure or resolution.
-The recovery plan should play an important role in crisis management and should not be confused with a business continuity plan ("BCP"), which focuses on keeping business operational in the face of a threat or a disaster. - 5.2 The recovery plan should recognize the financial institution's transitions from business as usual to early warning of severe stress to severe stress. - 5.3 A recovery plan must be specific to the institution's business model and appropriate for its size, risk profile, activities, and complexity, including the complexity of its organizational and legal entity structure. - 5.4 An effective recovery plan helps senior management identify when the institution is or may be approaching or encountering a severe stress event that threatens or may threaten its financial strength and viability.
-In such event, the recovery plan should be initiated by senior management to take the relevant actions to restore the institution's financial strength and viability. - 5.5 A recovery plan's components should generally draw from and align with other risk management processes, such as those governing capital, liquidity, stress testing, business continuity, or resolution planning.
-The Central Bank therefore expects that a financial institution's ICAAP6 or ORSA, liquidity contingency plan, business continuity plan, stress test documents, and recovery plan will be in alignment7. - 5.6 The financial institution's recovery planning process should be ongoing.
-The process should complement the institution's risk governance functions and support its safe and sound operation.
+5.1 A recovery plan's purpose is to provide the financial institution with a framework to effectively and efficiently identify and address the financial effects of severe stress events and avoid failure or resolution.
+The recovery plan should play an important role in crisis management and should not be confused with a business continuity plan ("BCP"), which focuses on keeping the business operational in the face of a threat or a disaster.

+- 5.2 The recovery plan should recognize each phase of a financial institution's transition from business as usual, to early warning signs of an approaching severe stress, and also when it has entered into a state of severe stress. - 5.3 A recovery plan must be specific to the institution's business model and appropriate for its size, risk profile, activities, and complexity, including the complexity of its organizational and legal entity structure. - An effective recovery plan helps senior management identify when the institution is or may be approaching, or encountering, a severe stress event that either threatens or may threaten its financial strength and viability.
+In such an event, the recovery plan should be initiated by senior management to take the relevant actions to restore the institution's financial strength and viability. - 5.5 A recovery plan's components should generally draw from and align with other risk management processes, such as those governing capital, liquidity, stress testing, business continuity, and resolution planning.
 There should be coordination between the recovery plan and other risk planning activities and the plan's indicators and trigger events should be aligned with the financial institution's other early warning and risk appetite metrics.
-The process of developing and maintaining a recovery plan should lead to a greater focus by the board of directors and senior management on risk governance with a view toward lessening the financial impact of future unforeseen events. - 5.7 A prerequisite to development of the recovery plan, is the conduct of a strategic analysis that identifies the institution's essential and systemically important functions and sets out the key steps to maintaining them in recovery.
-Elements of such analysis should include:
+The Central Bank, therefore, expects that a financial institution's ICAAP8 or ORSA, liquidity contingency plan, business continuity plan, stress test documents, and recovery plan will be in alignment9. - 5.6 A prerequisite to the development of the recovery plan, is the conduct of a strategic analysis that identifies the institution's essential and/or systemically important functions and sets out the key steps to maintaining them in recovery.
+Elements of such analysis should include: - 5.6.1 identification of essential and/or systemically important functions, mapped to the legal entities under which they are conducted; - 5.6.2 actions necessary for maintaining operations of, and funding for, those essential and systemically important functions; - 5.6.3 assessment of the viability of any business lines and legal entities which may be subject to separation in a recovery scenario, as well as the impact of such separation on the remaining group structure and its viability; - 5.6.4 assessment of the likely effectiveness and potential risks of each material aspect of the recovery actions, including the potential impact on customers, counterparties and market confidence; - 5.6.5 estimates of the sequencing and the time needed to implement each material aspect of the plan; - 5.6.6 underlying assumptions for the preparation of the recovery plan; - 5.6.7 potential material impediments to effective and timely execution of the plan; and

-6 ICAAP refers to Internal Capital Adequacy Risk Assessment for banking institutions.
+8 ICAAP refers to Internal Capital Adequacy Risk Assessment for banking institutions.
 The equivalent for insurers is ORSA or own risk self-assessment.

-For example, similar scenarios in two documents should have broadly similar impacts (there may be exceptions) and the recovery plan should include all management actions proposed in other documents.
+9 For example, similar scenarios in two documents should have broadly similar impacts (there may be exceptions) and the recovery plan should include all management actions proposed in other documents.
 Where these documents are produced by different people in the institution or group, the Central Bank expects them to effectively co-ordinate to consider related documents together.
-Where inconsistencies are noted following the Central Bank's review, they will have to be rectified by the financial institution.